Organ Donation in Missouri

 Organ and tissue donations save lives.
-Each year, Americans receive more than 20,000 organ and 450,000 tissue transplants.
+Each year, Americans receive tens of thousands of organ and tissue transplants.
 In many cases, recipients who were near death go on to lead full and productive lives.

-You can add your name to the state's donor registry when you apply for or renew your Missouri driver's license or state ID card.
+You can add your name to the state's donor registry every time you apply for or renew your Missouri driver's license or state ID card.

-You can also write your choices on the back of your license.
+In addition, you can write your choices on the back of your MO driver's license.
 There is a space to designate which organs you would like to donate.
-Be sure to sign and date this notation in front of two witnesses.
+Be sure to sign and date this notation in front of 2 witnesses.

 Register online with the Missouri Organ Donor Registry by following the instructions provided.

-The registry was created in 1996 to keep track of the names of potential organ and tissue donors.
-Make sure your family is aware of your decision because they family have the final approval on your donation following your death.
+The registry was created in 2008 to keep track of the names of potential organ and tissue donors.